Equidistribution, covering radius, and Diophantine approximation for rational points on the sphere: Introduction

 By now, analogues of classical Diophantine approximation results (Dirichlet, Khintchine, Schmidt) have been established for spheres \cite{KleinbockMerrill2015,AlamGhosh2022,KelmerYu2023,ouaggag2024central}.
 These results imply the following strong results for the covering exponent.

 \begin{prop}[Covering Exponents for $(\Omega_T)$] For every $d\geq2$ we have $ K((\Omega_T))=2$ and $ K_\mu((\Omega_T))=1.$ \end{prop}

-The proof of \cref{thm:Diophantine} makes clear that the lower bound reflects the fact that rational points of small heights are badly approximable by other rational points; this leads to the `holes' we see emerging in \cref{fig:Omega_T}.
-However, the second part of the statement expresses that these holes are asymptotically negligible in measure.
-This raises the following question: Can one describe a set $\tilde \Omega_T \subset \Omega _T$ with $|\tilde \Omega _T| \asymp |\Omega_T|$ such that $K((\tilde \Omega_T))=1$?
+The proof of \cref{thm:Diophantine} shows that the lower bound $K((\Omega _T))\geq 2$ reflects the fact that rational points of small heights are badly approximable by other rational points; this leads to the `holes' we see emerging in \cref{fig:Omega_T}.
+In contrast, the second part of the statement shows that these holes, though responsible for the worst-case covering radius, occupy an asymptotically negligible proportion of the sphere.

-A similar phenomenon is observed when restricting to the sequence $(\Omega_n)_{n}$ of rational points of individual heights with $n$ odd.
+A similar phenomenon is observed when restricting to the sequence $(\Omega_n)_{n}$ of rational points of individual heights.
 Namely, it follows from \cref{thm:small scale} that

-where the lower bound follows from the simple observation that any $x\in \Omega_n$ (with $n>1$) is at distance $\geq \tfrac{2}{n}$ from the north pole.
+where the lower bound follows from the simple observation that any $x\in \Omega_n$ (with $n>1$) is at distance $\gg n^{-1/2}$ from the north pole.
 Hence in large dimensions, the covering exponent tends to 2, and in fact striking recent applications of the Hardy--Littlewood circle method imply that $K=2(1-\tfrac{1}{d})$ for $d\geq 4$ \cite{Sardari2019} and $K=\tfrac{4}{3}$ when $d=3$, conditionally on a twisted variant of Linnik's conjecture for Kloosterman sums \cite{browning2019twisted}.

 The case of the 2-dimensional sphere stands out, as only in this case is an optimal covering of the sphere by $(\Omega _n)$ in principle achievable.
-That $1\leq K\leq 2$ while $K_\mu=1$ --- as implied by \cref{thm:dim 2} --- was anticipated by Sarnak \cite{sarnak2015letter}, based on the same ideas we exploit here.
+That $1\leq K\leq 2$ while $K_\mu=1$ --- as implied by \cref{coro:a.e. optimal} --- was anticipated by Sarnak \cite{sarnak2015letter}, based on the same ideas we exploit here.
 It would be remarkable if the covering exponent is optimal in dimension 2.
+The arithmetic repulsion near low-height rational points produces empty caps of radius $\asymp n^{-1/2}$, which is precisely the scale allowed by optimal covering on $S^2$.
+In this sense, these holes are compatible with the optimal $K((\Omega_n))=1$.
 We come back to this point in connection with Linnik's conjecture on Diophantine equations at the end of this introduction.